bheliom/Temporal-Changes-Detection-in-3D-scenes/README.md

 - OpenCV v.2.4.8
 - PCL 1.3 lib
 - boost lib
+- maxflow-v3.01 (maxflow/mincut lib from http://vision.csd.uwo.ca/code/)

 Important info:
-- VisualSfM command line functionality requires CUDA enabled hardware if SIFT features have to be computed.
-In order to use the code on computers without CUDA, SIFT features have to be precomputed for new set of images before calling the change detector.
+- VisualSfM command line functionality requires CUDA enabled hardware if SIFT features and image matches have to be computed.
+In order to use the code on computers without CUDA, SIFT and matches have to be precomputed for new set of images before calling the change detector.

 - in CMakeLists on line 13 there is a fixed directory to VCG wrap module /usr/include/wrap/ply/plylib.cpp which has to be changed if your dirrectory of plylib.cpp is different.
 Also you can just put compiled plylib.cpp file in the build directory.